-- Started The time which SIP Proxy was started - Proxy State possible states are Initialized, Unavailable, Activating, Active, Standby, Soft Shutdown, or Unknown - Requests forwarded total number of SIP requests forwarded - Conferences created total number conference created - Requests forwarded in part 5 minutes total number of SIP requests forwarded in the past 5 minutes - Peak requests forwarded peak number of SIP requests forwarded in any 5 minute period - Bad messages received number of bad SIP messages received and discarded - SIP Transports lists the proxy SIP transports.
-Each transport has transport type (UDP or TCP), IP address, port number that it listens on. - SIP Resources lists the SIP resources and their operational state on each line.
-It contains the host and port, current ports used/total ports available, registered state, and operational status.
+• Started - The time SIP Proxy started

+- Proxy State The current status of the proxy.
+Possible states are Initialized, Unavailable, Activating, Active, Standby, Soft Shutdown, or Unknown. - Requests forwarded The total number of SIP requests forwarded - Conferences created The total number of conferences created - Requests forwarded in part 5 minutes The total number of SIP requests forwarded in the past 5 minutes - Peak requests forwarded The peak number of SIP requests forwarded in any 5 minute period - Bad messages received The number of bad SIP messages received and discarded - SIP Transports A list of the proxy SIP transports, including transport type (UDP or TCP), IP address, and the port number on which it listens. - SIP Resources A list of the SIP resources on each line and their operational states.
+It includes the host and port, current ports used/total ports available, registered state, and operational status of each resource.

 The health status parameters are available through SNMP get.
-The complete list of parameters and description is listed in Appendix A. Please also refer to the OA&M Framework User's Guide for details on retrieving the information.
+For a complete list of parameters and description, see Appendix A. For details about how to retrieve the information, refer to the OA&M Framework User's Guide.